foopod/blog-4.0/buy/request.md

 ---
 layout: page.njk
 title: Request a Print
-description : Request a print of any of Jono's photos from here or from Instagram. image : march.jpg price : 0
+description : Request a print of any of Jono's photos from here or from Instagram.
+Prints are generally on photographic paper in 6 x 8 or on fine art paper in larger sizes image : march.jpg price : 0
 ---